f5devcentral/UDF-DevOps-Base/docs/_labs/lab2.markdown

 3. Open the AS3 declaration and examine it:

-* Virtual addresses now supports the correct data type based on the AS3 schema
+* Virtual addresses in the declaration now support the correct data type based on the AS3 schema
-* Pool members now supports the correct data type based on the AS3 schema
+* Pool members in the declaration now support the correct data type based on the AS3 schema
 * Pool members can now be dynamically added and removed

+## Multiple Applications
+Now we will extend the Jinja2 template to support multiple applications under the demo tenant.

+1. Create a new yaml data file called lab2c.yml:

+        apps:
+          - name: test1.f5demos.com
+            virtualAddresses:
+              - 10.1.20.20
+            virtualPort: 80
+            servicePort: 80
+            serverAddresses:
+              - 10.1.10.5
+              - 10.1.10.10
+          - name: test2.f5demos.com
+            virtualAddresses:
+              - 10.1.20.20
+            virtualPort: 8080
+            servicePort: 8080
+            serverAddresses:
+              - 10.1.10.5
+              - 10.1.10.10

+2. Create the AS3 declaration using Jinja2

+        jinja2 lab2c.as3.j2 lab2c.yml > lab2c.as3.json

+3. Open the AS3 declaration and examine it:

+* You should see multiple applications under the demo tenant

 ## Issue AS3 Declaration to BIG-IP